App Ideas

 Reddit: r/Entrepreneur | High frequency

 Professionals meet hundreds of people but lose touch within weeks.
 A personal CRM that tracks who you met, what you discussed, and reminds you to follow up.
-Not a sales CRM — a relationship maintenance tool.
+Not a sales CRM - a relationship maintenance tool that closes the "things fall through the cracks" gap.

 How to Validate Before Building

-Having an idea is the easy part.
+Having an idea is the easy part - especially now that building is cheap.
 Validating that people will actually use it and pay for it is where most founders skip a step and regret it later.
+CB Insights found that 42% of failed startups died from no market need, the single most common reason.
 Here is the process we recommend, which we cover in detail in our idea validation guide and 8-stage validation framework:

-- Confirm the problem exists at scale.
-Search Reddit, Capterra, and G2 for complaints.
+3. Confirm the problem exists at scale.
+Search Reddit, Capterra, G2, and app-store reviews.
 If you cannot find at least 20 people describing the same frustration, the market may be too small.

-- Talk to 10 potential users.
+4. Talk to 10 real users.
 Not friends.
-Find actual people with the problem on Reddit or LinkedIn and ask about their experience.
-Do not pitch your solution.
-Just listen.
+Find actual people with the problem on Reddit or LinkedIn and ask about their current workarounds.
+Do not pitch - just listen.

 Frequently Asked Questions